zer0nka/linux-on-huawei-matebook-d-14-amd/README.md

 ## Power Management

-Been testing it with Manjaro Unstable + kernel 4.19.8-2.
-I'm using TLP and KDE.
+Testing done with Manjaro Unstable + kernel 4.19.8-2.
 With this setup and my workflow (mostly browser + media) the battery lasts for around 6-7 hours.
 Switching to more intensive things like code compilation or video encoding for prolonged time cuts battery to around 4-5 hours.
+Fans were noticeably loud until using amdgpu-fancontrol.

 #### TLP